Lymphatic cleanse tea recipe:

 - ¼-½ part licorice root

 We’ve used the term “parts” in this recipe so you can customize based on how much tea you want to have.
 You can pre-mix a big batch of the dried herbs and use it in smaller amounts or you can just make one smaller batch for drinking right away.
-This is a general guideline for ratios.
+This is a general guideline for ratios and we hope you enjoy this refreshing lymphatic cleanse tea recipe.
 You can use teaspoons, tablespoons, cups or whatever measurement is right for you!

 There are undoubtedly many ways to prepare an herbal tea, but here are two of my favorites: